Connie Morella: Congressional career

 In 1986, Morella ran for the open Congressional seat in Maryland's 8th congressional district.
-The district was being vacated by Democrat Michael Barnes, who was running for the Democratic nomination to the U.S. Senate.
+The district was being vacated by Democrat Michael Barnes, who was running for the Democratic nomination for the U.S. Senate.
 Morella's opponent in the general election was State Senator Stewart Bainum, a multimillionaire business executive who consistently outpolled her throughout most of the campaign.

-A major turning point came when Morella unexpectedly won endorsements from The Baltimore Sun and The Washington Post, an unusual feat for a Republican candidate in the race for an open Congressional seat in Maryland.
-Many analysts credit the endorsements for Morella's narrow victory in November.
+A major turning point came when Morella unexpectedly won endorsements from The Baltimore Sun and The Washington Post.
 She was the first woman to hold this seat.
 Although she was a Republican in an area that had become heavily Democratic, she proved highly popular among her constituents and won re-election seven times, serving until 2002.

 Morella opposes her party's positions on abortion, gun control, gay rights, and the environmental movement, voted for government funding of contraceptives and needle exchange programs for drug addicts, and favored the legalization of medical marijuana.
 She received some support from organized labor and opposed many tax cuts.
 Morella, however, voted against President Clinton's 1993 budget, as all other Congressional Republicans did.
 She voted against declaring English the official language of the United States and, in 1996, against a bill overwhelmingly approved by Congress and signed by President Bill Clinton to combat illegal immigration.

 In 1996, Morella was one of only five Republicans to vote against the Cuban Liberty and Democratic Solidarity Act.
 In 1998, she was one of only three Republicans to vote against renaming the Washington National Airport the Ronald Reagan Washington National Airport.
 Morella was the only Republican in the entire Congress to have voted against approving the use of military force in Iraq in 1991 and again in 2002.
 She was active in human rights, women's health, and domestic violence issues in Congress, and served on the Science and Government Reform Committees.